-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Sensation diving in Rangiroa

-Beautiful epilogue for an exceptional dive.
+Nice epilogue for an exceptional dive.

 I have already published several articles, which you can find at the end of this link:

 Finally, to stay in the "sharks" theme, I invite you to discover at the end of the link below the video of my travel friend, who enjoyed an excursion to the well named Blue Lagoon, where she discovered the frenzy of black tip sharks.
 Unusual and spectacular!